wjohnsto/good-site/README.md

 1. Scripts for deployment to fly.io
 1. JS if you want it (ugh)

+This site is **intended for blog sites**, but it could be used for any static site if you feel so inclined.

 ## Table of contents

 - [A good static site generator](#a-good-static-site-generator)